 Purpose Determines if the PMCR or PMCCNTR generate an interrupt request on overflow.
 Interrupt requests are signaled by the Cortex-A5 processor using the PMUIRQ signal.
 See Performance monitoring signals on page A-8.

-Usage constraints The PMINTENSET Register is:

-• common to Secure and Non-secure states.
+Usage constraints The PMINTENSET Register is: only accessible in privileged modes common to Secure and Non-secure states.
+Configurations Available in all configurations.
+Attributes See the register summary in Table 4-17 on page 4-18.